 The School Day

-The gates and classroom doors will open at 8:50 and close at 9:00, after 9:00 the children will be expected to go to the office to be registered.
+The school day starts at 9am but the gates and classroom doors open at 8:50am, after 9:00 the children will be expected to go to the office to be registered.

-We will continue with the children coming to school in P.E kits and Woodland kits on their respective days.
+Children need to come to school in school P.E kits and Woodland kits on their respective days.

 Woodland days for all Juniors will be on a Thursday and P.E will be on a Friday.